 *Availability may vary based on travel already scheduled.

-Rates are on a sliding scale, based on distance travelled.
-Clients that are local to San Francisco will pay a base rate of $250 or $275, while clients in areas outside of SF will pay a higher rate, based on the expense of distance traveled.
+Home Visit Rates are on a sliding scale, based on distance travelled.
+Clients that are local to San Francisco will pay a base rate of $300, while clients in areas outside of SF will pay $375-400, based on the expense of distance traveled.
 DQ will use public transportation or car share to travel or rent a vehicle to reach locations that are outside of the immediate SF service range.

 Yes!
 DQ teaches public classes at cat cafes, animal shelters, pet stores and select locations.
 A schedule of upcoming classes will be posted on this website.

 I ask that my clients give at least 24 hours notice for cancellations or rescheduling.
-A fee of $200 will be charged for cancellations that occur less than 24 hours prior to the appointment.
-I do know that life happens, but please consider that I have reserved the time for you that other clients could have booked, while incurring an expense for a reserved vehicle (especially, if you live outside SF).
+A fee of $60 will be charged for cancellations that occur less than 24 hours prior to appointments that are 30 to 60 minutes in duration.
+Please cancel via your appointment reminder.